Color, 1977, 98 mins. 47 secs.

 Needless to say, there was plenty of room left for improvement, and Synapse Films immediately generated a tremendous amount of buzz in 2015 when it announced that it was going to unleash a new edition of the film.
 The process of doing a new 4K scan from the original negative turned out to be a daunting process due to mishandling from the prior transfer, but the end result turned out to be more than worth the effort with the restoration making numerous theatrical appearances in the U.S. before making its physical media bow as a limited two-disc steelbook set sold via the company's site and Diabolik.
 That was also the only one approved by Tovoli, but more on that in a moment.
 In the interim that same year, multiple other releases started popping up around the globe, first from Italy as separate DVD, Blu-ray, and 4K UHD/Blu-ray editions.
 That one gave an idea of what the new transfer looked like in terms of clarity, though the color timing featured a heavy lime cast through most of the running time.
 The same basic presentation with slight gradations in the amount of green was also used for releases in Germany (on Blu-ray as a mediabook or absurdly expensive leatherbook edition with a DVD) and Australian Blu-ray, the latter a stronger choice as it features a healthy batch of extras including the "400 Degrees" featurette, the Dario Argento: An Eye for Horror special available elsewhere on DVD, an exclusive 2004 Argento interview (21m15s) recorded directly to the camera in a movie theater with him explaining how this evolved as a change in style after Deep Red, a 40th anniversary Argento interview with Nick Vivarelli (27m14s) about the "city witch" inspiration and technical innovations behind the film's look, Michele Soavi's essential Dario Argento's World of Horror documentary, the original Anchor Bay featurette, and the usual trailers and TV spots.
 That release comes with the English track in two DTS-HD MA 5.1 options (the second much softer and less dynamic for no apparent reason), plus the Italian track (DTS-HD MA 5.1) with optional English subtitles (taken from the English dialogue, more or less).

 At the tail end of 2017, Cult Films (an offshoot of Shameless Screen Entertainment) offered its own dual-format Blu-ray and DVD edition, which not surprisingly tramples all over the previous Nouveaux UK edition and wisely brings the gold-standard Jones and Newman audio commentary and featurette back into domestic circulation.
 It also adds the Argento and Vivarelli interview and intro as well as a lengthy look at the 4K process by TLE Films (57m4s), which features some especially interesting peeks at the original raw scan before any damage repair.
 The Blu-ray exclusively contains an additional "Suspiria Perspectives" (40m31s) compilation of raw interview footage from the "400 Degrees" sessions with Simonetti, Warren and McComack doing more into depth about the films relationship to Italian '70s cinema and its impact on the European horror scene.
 In many respects this is actually more illuminating than the original featurette, especially with MacCormack explaining in more detail about the significance of the Italian North and South and how it was a defining factor on how gialli and horror films were made and received.
 Audio options for the main feature include DTS-HD MA English and Italian 5.1 and LPCM 2.0 tracks, based off of what sounds like the standard 2.0 mixes for both (essentially the English one sounds like what was heard on the laserdisc and not the botched Anchor Bay mix); one English subtitle option is included that more or less follows the English dialogue with a few little simplifications here and there.
 (Strangely, no release of Suspiria to date has included a faithful English subtitle translation of the Italian track.)
 Since this is also a direct presentation of the TLE restoration, it looks essentially identical to the Australian release (see grabs below).
 Note that the running time on the feature itself is considerably longer here (100m39s) due to a lengthy opening statement about the restoration process.
-A crowdsourced 4K UHD and Blu-ray metal box is also in progress, which should make for an interesting comparison to the standard 1080p release.
+A crowd-sourced 4K UHD and Blu-ray metal box was also released and sold out fairly quickly, featuring identical color timing to the earlier Blu-ray.

 Now, back to the Synapse release, which first appeared as that steelbook edition (which sold out quickly) and then again in 2018 as a standard two-disc Blu-ray set with artwork by Joel Robinson, a single-disc Blu-ray, and a DVD if you're still in the SD world.
 It looks... well, perfect.
 The colors finally look dead on, detail is immaculate, and the whole film has an intensity you're unlike to experience anywhere outside of a freshly struck 35mm print.
 There's no UHD release in the works at the moment despite the fact that this was restored in 4K, but we can keep our fingers crossed it won't take too long given how remarkable it already looks here in 1080p.
 All the frame grabs in this review are from the Synapse release, obviously, with comparisons to a couple of the older ones below.
 However, as amazing as the video quality is, the sound has proven to be the real shocker here with an exclusive presentation of the original, legendary English 4.0 mix (DTS-HD -- in high-resolution 96kHz/24-bit audio to boot), which has never been heard on home video before (or even in a theater for the past few decades, as circulating prints are standard stereo or even mono).
 It's an absolute monster of a track with layers of sounds that will startle even those who have seen the film dozens of times, and the music really packs a punch now with so much presence it feels like a primary character in the film.
 Optional English SDH subtitles are included for the English track or English subtitles for the Italian audio (presented here in DTS-HD MA 5.1); the latter subs make a few tweaks for that track (Suzy's last name being "Banner," for example) but mostly function as dubtitles rather than a true translation, though the differences are relatively minor.
 The Italian version is also vastly inferior to the English one, with Harper in particular given a thin, reedy voice that doesn't suit her character well at all.
 (At least Valli voices herself in both, and quite well.)
 On a related note, the film can be played with either the Italian or International opening and closing credits.